 Zermatt's first open-air theatre

 Performances will be staged in the open-air theatre for the first time, on the 150th anniversary of the first ascent of the Matterhorn.
 Spectators will experience what happened during the first ascent.
 A story of triumph, betrayal and death.
-The theatrical piece, which has a high level of musical content, will be performed in English and German in the centre of Zermatt for four to six weeks in July and August 2015.
+The theatrical piece, which has a high level of musical content, will be performed in English and German on the Riffelberg in Zermatt for four to six weeks in July and August 2015.

 We have not decided on a title yet, but in the mean time we have been calling it the “Zermatter Freilichtspiele” (Zermatt open-air theatre), after the “Tell open-air theatre” in Interlaken.
 Thomas Sterchi’s Tom Talent enterprise will be organising and carrying out the project.
 This is the same Thomas Sterchi who organised the Zermatt Unplugged music festival.
-“Our desire would be to set up a stage and grandstand for an audience of around 1,000 people in the village centre”, explained Thomas Sterchi.
-Several possible locations are being evaluated at the moment for this 90-minute “theater with a high proportion of music,” he said.
+“Our desire for this 90-minute 'theater with a high proportion of music' would be to set up a stage and grandstand for an audience of around 700-800 people”, explained Thomas Sterchi.
 The writer and director of the play is Livia Anne Richard from Bern.
 She has directed such open-air plays as “Dällenbach Kari” (2006/2007) and “Einstein” (2010).